odubno/gauss-naive-bayes/README.md

 </details>

 ## Train

-Tying the previous methods together to determine the Prior Probability for each class and the (mean, standard deviation) combination for each feature of each class.
+Use the grouped classes and for each class calculate the (mean, standard deviation) combination of each feature.
+The mean and standard deviation will be used when calculating the Normal Probability for each feature.

 <details>
   <summary>Click to expand train().</summary>